invertase/notifee/packages/documentation/docs/react-native/docs/ios/remote-notification-support.md

     apns: {
         payload: {
             aps: {
-                'content-available': 1, // Important, to receive `onMessage` event in the foreground when message is incoming 'mutable-content': 1, // Important, without this the extension won't fire },
+                'contentAvailable': 1, // Important, to receive `onMessage` event in the foreground when message is incoming 'mutableContent': 1, // Important, without this the extension won't fire },
             notifee_options: {
                 image: 'https://placeimg.com/640/480/any', // URL to pointing to a remote image
                 ios: {
                     sound: 'media/kick.wav', // A local sound file you have inside your app's bundle
-                    categoryId: 'post', // A category that's already been created by your app ... // any other api properties for NotificationIOS },
+                    categoryId: 'post', // A category that's already been created by your app
-            },
+                    attachments: [{url: 'https://placeimg.com/640/480/any', thumbnailHidden: true}] // array of attachments of type `IOSNotificationAttachment`
+                    ... // any other api properties for NotificationIOS },
+                ... // any other api properties for Notification, excluding `id` },
         },
     },